OxfordDemSci/ex2020/README.md

 ### Acknowledgements

 We are grateful to the extensive comments provided by Jim Oeppen, Alyson van Raalte and Christiaan Monden.
-Funding was generously provided through by the British Academy’s Newton International Fellowship grant NIFBA19/190679,the Rockwool Foundation’s Excess Deaths grant, a Leverhulme Trust Large Centre Grant, a John Fell Fund grant and a European Research Council grant.
+Funding was generously provided through by aBritish Academy’s Newton International Fellowship,the Rockwool Foundation’s Excess Deaths grant, a Leverhulme Trust Large Centre Grant, a John Fell Fund grant and a European Research Council grant.